Bayesian Spatial Binary Regression for Label Fusion in Structural Neuroimaging: Application to Hippocampus Segmentation

 \section{Application to Hippocampus Segmentation}

-The Alzheimer's Disease Neuroimaging Initiative (ADNI; \url{http://www.adni.loni.usc.edu}) is an ongoing, multi-center, longitudinal study with the goals of better understanding Alzheimer's disease (AD) and developing effective biomarkers.
-It is important to gain a better understanding of early disease mechanisms in the brain to inspire the development of effective, targeted therapies for the disease.
-The association between hippocampal atrophy and AD is well-documented \citep{Lik+etal:05, Leu+etal:10} and volumetric changes over time can be used to aid the diagnosis of early AD and track progression \citep{Dub+etal:07}.
+The Alzheimer's Disease Neuroimaging Initiative (ADNI; \url{http://www.adni.loni.usc.edu}) is a multi-center, longitudinal study with the goals of better understanding Alzheimer's disease (AD) and developing effective biomarkers.
+The data are publicly available via applying for access, subject to approval by the ADNI Data and Publications Committee.
 Using demographic information available from the ADNI, we created an age- and sex-matched, case-control sample of six AD and six healthy control subjects.
 Manual segmentations of the left and right hippocampus were obtained for each subject from the Harmonized Protocol For Hippocampal Volumetry \citep{Boc+etal:15}.
-The corresponding T1 images were downloaded from the LONI IDA website.
+The corresponding $T_1$ images were downloaded from the LONI IDA website.
 For each image, we applied N4 inhomogeneity correction \citep{Tus+etal:10} and Multi-atlas Skull Stripping \citep{Dos+etal:13}.
-For each target T1 image we consider, the remaining T1 atlases were non-linearly registered to the target image using \verb|SyN| deformable registration with mutual information cost and Welch windowed sinc interpolation \citep{Ava+etal:11} in \verb|R|.
+For each target $T_1$ image we consider, the remaining $T_1$ atlases were non-linearly registered to the target image using \verb|SyN| deformable registration with mutual information cost and Welch windowed sinc interpolation \citep{Ava+etal:11} in \verb|R|.
 The concomitant transformations were applied to each manual segmentation with nearest-neighbor interpolation to obtain the atlases for each target.
-The T1 intensity values were normalized across images using white stripe \citep{ShinoharaEtAl14}.
-A single axial slice was chosen for each target image that approximately maximized the hippocampal volume for that subject across slices.
+The $T_1$ intensity values were normalized across images using white stripe \citep{ShinoharaEtAl14}.

-In this Section, we are motivated by a researcher using known control subjects' brain images as the atlas set for segmenting both healthy brains and those that have been diagnosed with AD.
-We first display results from using the control images as atlases for segmenting a single brain image that has been diagnosed with AD.
-We subsequently compare our proposed method to standard label fusion methods over all six AD brain images.
-In addition, we summarize performance on healthy brains by separately considering each control subject as a target image to be segmented with with remaining control subjects as atlases.
+We focus on using known control subjects' brain images as atlases for segmenting the brain of an individual that has been diagnosed with AD.
+The heterogeneity between the structure of the diseased brain and the healthy controls makes the segmentation task more challenging than in the conventional case.
+We demonstrate the utility of tissue class information in addition to atlas-target image agreement.
+After considering the single-brain case, we summarize the performance of our proposed approach over all six AD brain images.